jchy/CSS-Interview-questions-/README.md

 Problems
 #### How to add comments on css?
 Ans.
-To comment in CSS, simply place your plain text inside /* */ marks.
+In CSS we out our comment text in /* */ marks.
 This tells  the browser that they are notes and should not be rendered on the front end.
+Hence we do comments in css.

 #### Why do we use pseudo-class?
 Ans.
 A pseudo-class is used to define a special state of an element.